Lizzie Borden took an ax,

 , and Violently Protective Girlfriend

-, who are capable of temporary Ax-Crazy grade fury when their kids or mate are under threat, though those characters are almost ALWAYS played sympathetically.
+, who may be capable of temporary Ax-Craziness when their kids or mate are under threat, but are often played sympathetically.
 The canonical Character Alignment

 , depending on whether they feel freed or enslaved by their bloodlust.